fbreton/RPMtoRPMext/README.md

 Install
 =======

-Copy automation and resource automation directory to <BRPM install dir>/WEB-INF/lib/script_support/LIBRARY/automation/RPMtoRPM
+Copy resource automation files to <BRPM install dir>/WEB-INF/lib/script_support/LIBRARY/resource_automation/RPM Copy automation files to <BRPM install dir>/WEB-INF/lib/script_support/LIBRARY/automation/RPM

 Setup
 =====

+You need to create an integration category for RPM.
+In Environment, Choose Metadata and then Manage Lists.
+The list you need to look at is "Automation Category".
+Add a category called RPM

 You need to create an integration server pointing to your BRPM server to point the API (if not already done):
+  Server Type: StreamStep
   Server Name:  <up to you>
   Server URL:   <BRPM Webservice url; example: http://bl-rpmserver:8080/brpm/v1>
   Username:     <API Key for BRPM>
   password:     any value will do here
   Details:		  leave blank

-You need to import in automation (Environment -> Automation):
-  1. The resource automation scripts that you associate with the previously defined integration server.

-  2. The automation scripts that you associated with the previously defined integration server.
+Import Scripts doesn't work.
+The resource automations need to be installed manually.

+The resource automation id's are: rpm_environment_list, rpm_installed_component_list, rpm_plan_stage, rpm_property_list and rpm_request_templates

+The API Key can be obtained by clicking on "Profile" on the top right of the BRPM web page, clicking on the Show link for the API Key.
+Be careful using copy/paste, as a trailing space is often added.

 BugFixes
 ========

 Improvements
 ============